KiranSuresh612/F.I.R.E.SAT-CubeSat-Project/README.md

 ![Transient Thermal GIF](https://github.com/KiranSuresh612/F.I.R.E.SAT-CubeSat-Project/blob/4cc3310f679b087f6d5bbb8ed4168484ff53ca37/Transient%20Thermal%20Animation%20GIF.gif)

-More Test Results can be viewed in the "fea-analysis" branch!
+More Test Results can be viewed in the "FEA Analysis" folder!

 ### CNN Retraining
 I retrained the pre-existing Convolutional Neural Network (CNN), SqueezeNet, to detect fire signatures using a dataset containing terrestrial fire images in .png format compiled by a team of researchers at Mendeley Data (citation in References) in MATLAB.
 SqueezeNet was chosen due to its low hardware requirements, which is a constant constraint in CubeSats such as F.I.R.E.SAT.
 The training set consisted of two folders, each containing thousands of pictures of either fires or no fires.
 These pictures were augmented to challenge the CNN and reduce the chances of the CNN memorizing the images instead of learning to differentiate between the two classes.
 These augmentations consisted of resizing, random rotations, and translations, which greatly helped the CNN generalize (i.e. make it adaptable so it can detect fires in any set of pictures instead of just the training set).